awsdocs/aws-ruby-developer-guide/doc_source/s3-example-client-side-encryption-with-kms-master-key.rst

    :dedent: 0
    :language: ruby

-Set the bucket name, item filename, and key ID.
+Get the KMS key from the command line,
-See :doc:`kms-example-create-key` for information on creating a KMS key.
+Where :code:`key` is a KMS key ID as created in the :doc:`kms-example-create-key` example.

 .. literalinclude:: ./example_code/s3/s3_add_cskms_encrypt_item.rb
-   :lines: 15-17
+   :lines: 16-21
    :dedent: 0
    :language: ruby

-Read the contents of the file as a string.
+Set the bucket and object name and get the contents of the object from the file as a string.

 .. literalinclude:: ./example_code/s3/s3_add_cskms_encrypt_item.rb
-   :lines: 20
+   :lines: 23,24,27
    :dedent: 0
    :language: ruby